 All of the systems in this article are installed by professionals, which are good for those who don't have the time, patience, or expertise to install all the requisite sensors and equipment.
 Since the systems compared here are all installed by the company or another professional installer, all you need to do is open the door to let them in and pay the bill.
 However, in general, professionally installed systems cost more, and you usually have to also sign up for a monitoring plan.

-To come up with our picks for the top security systems, we looked at the latest systems companies offered.
+To come up with our picks for the best home security systems, we looked at the latest systems companies offered.
 We also considered professional reviews from a number of sources, such as CNET, PC Magazine, Reviewed and others, plus the customer reviews and best-seller lists of such sites as Home Depot, Lowe's and others.
 From there, we narrowed down the list based on the best selection of features, price and reviews, and contacted each to get a quote for installation and services.